wanderdust/newsletter/content/posts/postgres_replication/index.md

 (diagram)

 Asynchronous replication does not wait for the replicas to acknoweledge the updates.
-As soon as the update happens in the primary replica, it returns a succesful answer to the client.
+As soon as the update happens in the leader replica, it returns a succesful answer to the client.
 The replicas are then updated synchronously.
-The main advantage of this approach is that the primary does not have to wait, meaning that writes are a lot faster.
+The main advantage of this approach is that the leader does not have to wait, meaning that writes are a lot faster.
 This can be required for transactional systems with a high volume of writes.
 The main dowsnside is that users querying the same data, could potentially be getting outdated results.
-For example, if a user queries the primary and another user queries the follower replica, the second user might be looking at outdadet results.
+For example, if a user queries the leader and another user queries the follower replica, the second user might be looking at outdadet results.

 (diagram)